Backflip offers an easier way to turn used electronics into cold, hard cash – TechCrunch

 So far, Backflip has facilitated the exchange of roughly 3,000 devices.
 The company handles everything from wiping a device and ensuring its quality to finding a buyer for the electronics.
 The company pays out roughly $150 per device and has deposited a little over $500,000 with users of the service, according to data provided by the company.

 “We did all sorts of stuff to get our first few users,” said Barile.
-We posted ads on Facebook Marketplace and Craiglist.
-We started experimenting at the end of the summer with the most bare bones mobile app kind of thing.
+We posted ads on Facebook Marketplace and Craigslist.
+We started experimenting at the end of the summer with the most bare-bones mobile app kind of thing.
 At that point it was just Adam and I,” Barile said.

 Starting now, Backflip is working with UPS stores to provide in-person drop-off and packaging centers for the used electronics.
 Over time, Barile sees those services expanding to offer cash on delivery.
 “The experience will be similar to an Amazon return,” he said.
 “Except we’ll be paying you.”

-Currently about half of the company’s inventory is used handsets and mobile devices, but Barile said that could drop to a third of inventory as word spreads about the hundred-odd pieces of electronics that Backflip is willing to
+Currently about half of the company’s inventory is used handsets and mobile devices, but Barile said that could drop to a third of inventory as word spreads about the hundred-odd pieces of electronics that Backflip is willing to accept.

 “Unlike other resale options, Backflip prioritizes the user’s time and convenience,” said Foosaner in a statement.
 “Forget the back-and-forth of negotiating over price and scheduling a meetup.
 We’re here to do all the work for the seller and make sure they get paid fairly and quickly.
 Backflip users can know that they’re getting the most for their devices without having to do anything other than bring them to The UPS Store or box them up at home.”